pwdd/pwdd.github.io/_posts/2017-01-15-what-is-case-class-in-scala.md

 }
 ```

-By the way, a **companion object** is an object has exactly the same name and is defined in the same file that a class.
+By the way, a **companion object** is an object has exactly the same name &mdash; and is defined in the same file &mdash; as a class.
 It shares methods and even private fields with the parent class.

-And there is no need to worry about it when writing case classes.
+There is no need to worry about it when writing case classes.
 It is a compiler's job to do it.

-## Accessing `val`s
+## Accessing class members

 We can write a "regular" class like this: